 As they get older, many children of our children are forced to the margins of their peer groups due to the social skills deficits that are an inherent part of their diagnosis.
 Most of these children and adolescents desperately want to form friendships and relationships but are simply unable to do so due to the absence of the social skills that they require to operate in social situations.
 This inability to operate in a social environment may lead to increased anxiety, bullying, leaving school early, exclusion or self imposed exclusion from peer groups or in extreme cases self harm.
 Self esteem plays a vital role in this cycle and can impede a child from even trying to include themselves in the wider community.
 Many children of our children can operate successfully in social situations if they understand the social norms associated with that situation.
 For example if the social situation is casual they need to be able to recognise that and then rely on their learned skills in that situation to interact on their own terms with others.

 1. Self Esteem

 4. Social Skills Development

 8. Emotional Recognition

 The PALS programme targets the key areas of social development with social skills and self esteem building at the centre of the project.
 This structured programme addresses many of these deficits early in their development and in a step by step process equips our children with the skills they need to operate effectively in a social environment.
 These skills will also improve the outcomes in both their family and educational settings.
 The PALS programme feeds positively into the child’s ability to cope and self manage in social situations that would have previously caused stress and anxiety and result in the child opting out.
-The long term outcome of the PALS programme is to equip these children and adolescents with the foundation skills they will need to operate independently in day to day situations and in the general community.
+The long term outcome of the PALS programme is to equip our children and adolescents with the foundation skills they will need to operate independently in day to day situations.